Holi0317/sms-library-api/README.md

 # Deploy
 Before deploy, check for the above environment variable section and get all variables ready.

-This app uses docker and kubernetes.
-And, by default, built for Google Container Engine.
-Install [docker](https://www.docker.com/products/docker#/linux), [Google cloud SDK](https://cloud.google.com/sdk/) and kubectl by running `gcloud components install kubectl`.
+This app uses docker and swarm.
+Install [docker](https://www.docker.com/products/docker#/linux) before deploy.

 This app is split into 4 parts.
 They are
  - Backend - Node.js server for storing business logic